 When interpreting soil test results to establish a fertilizer program, a number of variables must be considered in addition to the values obtained in the soil tests.
 These variables include the composition of the soil, drainage, climate, previous fertilizer programs and soil test results, and the type of plant to be grown.
-The table below offers quick-reference guidelines correlating soil test results and fertilizer application rates in a general manner.
-Supplement these guidelines by reading the LaMotte Soil Handbook.
-Also consult local agricultural services for advice on adapting these general guidelines to the specific soils in your area.
+Consult local agricultural services for guidelines to fertilizer application rates for the specific soils in your area.